pykale/pykale/CONTRIBUTING.md

   - You need to [address merge conflicts](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts) if they arise.
 Resolve the conflicts locally.
   - After passing all CI/CD tests and resolving the conflicts, your pull request is ready for [review and merge](#review-and-merge-pull-requests) to have your contribution incorporated.
   - If you know who should review your changes, request/assign that person.
 Otherwise, we will assign one shortly.
   - Reviewers may discuss with you and request explanations/changes before merging.
-Merging to the master branch **requires** *at least one approving review*.
+  - Merging to the master branch **requires** *ALL checks to pass* AND *at least one approving review*.

 #### Before pull requests: pre-commit hooks